PraveenAkunuru/spark_pubsub_connector/README.md

 # Spark Pub/Sub Connector

+> [!CAUTION]
+> **Work in Progress**: This project is currently in active development (Phase 5.6).
+APIs and configurations are subject to change.
+Use with caution in production environments.

 A high-performance, native Google Cloud Pub/Sub connector for Apache Spark (Structured Streaming), powered by **Rust** and **Apache Arrow**.

 ## 🚀 Features